 Direct Subsidized Loans are loans made to students for educational purposes, up to a limit of $3,500 for first year students and $4,500 for second year students, and are subject to the student’s eligibility.
 Interest is paid by the government while the student is enrolled at least half-time; payments begin six months after the student graduates or stops attending at least half-time.

 Direct Unsubsidized Loans are loans made to independent students for educational purposes.
 Interest is an expense to the student, but payment of interest may be deferred until the student leaves school.
 Payments begin six months after the student graduates or stops attending at least half-time.

 PLUS Loans (Parent Loans to Undergraduate Students) are loans made to the parents of a dependent student for educational purposes; financial need is based on the cost of education and other available aid for the family.
 Repayment begins sixty days following the release to the school of the second half of the student loan (usually four to five months into the student’s program); payments are usually around $75 - $100 per month.

 USCA offers an Ace Grant Scholarship toward tuition for any student who enrolls on the recommendation of a USCA student or licensed beauty professional.
-The scholarship is conditional upon successful graduation from USCA, and is applied to the students final balance of tuition, and is only available for the cosmetology program (up to $600), the esthiology program (up to $400), and the nail technology program (up to $200), and the classic barbering program (up to $500).
+The scholarship is conditional upon successful graduation from USCA, and is applied to the students final balance of tuition, and is only available for the cosmetology program (up to $600), the esthiology program (up to $400), the nail technology program (up to $200), and the classic barbering program (up to $500).
 The student is required to have their sponsor complete an Ace Grant evaluation form which is available at the Admissions Office.